forestgrape/coronavirus/2_biological/coronavirus.md

 Both evolution and biological constraints yield the tropism of viruses.
 Evolution favours successful survival both short-term and long-term.

+The tropism of viruses with a two phase life cycle, such as coronaviruses or influenza viruses, can be considered in the metabolic phase and the virion phase.

+* Virion Phase:
     Questions relevant for the tropism of viruses in the virion state:
     * To which receptors under which conditions the virions attach?
     * Factors inducing activation and cell entry of virions?
+* Metabolic Phase:
     Questions relevant for the tropism of viruses in the metabolic state:
     * Do the cells support viral replication?
     * Is cell death induced upon infections?
     * Are the viruses neutralized once inside the cell?

 <!--
 in work ...